TrilemmaCapital/macro/README.md

-# Macro Frameworks (Work In Progress)
+# Macro (Work In Progress)

-Macro Frameworks is a collection of Jupyter Notebooks designed for macroeconomic analysis.
+Macro is a collection of Jupyter Notebooks designed for macroeconomic analysis.

 ## Legal Disclaimer